Flow escorted Aura home.

 "Has he... been flirting this whole time?" she muttered to herself, while holding a dress against herself in the mirror.
 She blushed brightly, then tossed that dress aside and held up another one,

-"No, that's impossible... " she settled on a sky blue dress, with matching accessories.
+She settled on a sky blue dress with matching accessories.

-Applied pink lipstick, and put her hair into a high bun.
+Flow then applied pink lipstick and put her hair into a high bun.

-Flow waited outside on her porch, clutching her purse tightly in front of her with both hands.
+She waited outside on her porch, feeling anxious and clutching her purse tightly in front of her with both hands.

 "Wow," said a familiar voice.
 She looked up to see Veil approaching with his hands in his pockets.

-"You went all out.
-You must be excited." he commented once he stood before her.
-Her cheeks reddened all the way up to the ears.
+"You went all out, Flow.
+You must be very excited for our date," he commented once he stood before her.
+Her cheeks reddened all the way up to her ears.

-"Th-that's..." she searched for the words to refute him but none came out, then he reached out and grabbed one of her hands, lifting it so she'd step closer.
+"Th-that's..." she searched for the words to refute him, but none came out, then he reached out and grabbed her hand, lifting it so she'd step closer.

 "You look pretty."

-Flow's eyes flung open and her pulse quickened.
+Flow's eyes flung open, and her heart stuttered.

-She began mumbling incoherently, with a nervous grin.
+She began mumbling to herself incoherently, with a nervous grin.

 Veil smirked and tugged her along to their next destination.